-Great Adventures HD for iPad review
+Great Adventures HD full review

 Chillingo’s Great Adventures: Lost in the Mountains for the iPad is a hidden picture/puzzle game that pays tribute to such games as The Sims, Trivial Pursuit, and Myst.
 The abundance of genres will either leave you entertained or very confused.